EHRI/TeiEditions/README.md

  - create Omeka items from uploaded TEI files, with Omeka metadata elements populated via customisable XPath mappings
  - associate images and other tertiary files
- - create Neatline exhibits from location data in the TEI headers
+ - create Neatline exhibits from location data and other metadata in the TEI headers

 It also adds various view helpers for rendering TEI-derived info and a few Neatline shortcodes for use within SimplePages and ExhibitBuilder text blocks.